Existence of log canonical flips and a special LMMP: Preliminaries

 for any prime divisor $D$ (on birational models of $X$) and strict inequality holds if $D$ is on $X$ and contracted$/Y$. \end{defn}

-\begin{defn}[Log smooth model] We need to define various kinds of log smooth models.
-Let $(X/Z,B)$ be a lc pair, and let $g\colon W\to X$ be a log resolution.
-Let $B_W\ge 0$ be a boundary on $W$ so that $K_W+B_W=g^*(K_X+B)+E$ where $E\ge 0$ is exceptional$/X$ and the support of $E$ contains each prime exceptional$/X$ divisor $D$ on $W$ if $a(D,X,B)>0$.
-We call $(W/Z,B_W)$ a log smooth model of $(X/Z,B)$.
+\begin{defn}[Log smooth model] We need to define various kinds of log smooth models that in many situations allow us to replace a lc pair with a log smooth one.
+Let $(X/Z,B)$ be a lc pair, and let $f\colon W\to X$ be a log resolution.
+Let $B_W\ge 0$ be a boundary on $W$ so that $K_W+B_W=f^*(K_X+B)+E$ where $E\ge 0$ is exceptional$/X$ and the support of $E$ contains each prime exceptional$/X$ divisor $D$ on $W$ if $a(D,X,B)>0$.
+We call $(W/Z,B_W)$ a \emph{log smooth model} of $(X/Z,B)$.
 However, in practice we usually need further assumptions.
 We list the ones we will need:

-Type (1): We take $B_W$ to be the birational transform of $B$ plus the reduced exceptional divisor of $g$, that is, we assume that $a(D,W,B_W)=0$ for each prime exceptional$/X$ divisor $D$ on $W$.
+\emph{Type (1):} We take $B_W$ to be the birational transform of $B$ plus the reduced exceptional divisor of $f$, that is, we assume that $a(D,W,B_W)=0$ for each prime exceptional$/X$ divisor $D$ on $W$.

-Type (2): We assume that $a(D,W,B_W)>0$ if $a(D,X,B)>0$, for each prime exceptional$/X$ divisor $D$ on $W$.
+\emph{Type (2):} We assume that $a(D,W,B_W)>0$ if $a(D,X,B)>0$, for each prime exceptional$/X$ divisor $D$ on $W$.